 Nicotine replacement therapy

 Nicotine replacement is a way to get nicotine without the other harmful chemicals in tobacco.
 For smokeless tobacco users, nicotine replacement therapy (NRT) has been proven to help reduce craving and withdrawal symptoms.
 Lack of success in quitting is often related to withdrawal symptoms, which can be reduced with NRT.
 Together with counseling or other support, NRT can increase the number of smokeless tobacco users who quit.

 The Food and Drug Administration (FDA) has approved these NRT products as effective aids for helping people to quit smoking.
 None of these products has been FDA-approved specifically to help people quit smokeless tobacco.
 Studies are still being done, but many are reporting success using these methods:

 - Nicotine nasal spray

 Nicotine gum, patches, and lozenges can be bought over the counter (without a prescription).
-Nicotine nasal spray and nasal inhalers are available only with a doctor’s prescription.
+Nicotine nasal spray and inhalers are available only with a doctor’s prescription.